 The Monstrous Tale of Celery Crumble probably rings true for many of us.
 Everyone has met a Celery Crumble at some stage in their life.
 When introducing the book to Year 2, a child said, “I love crumble but hate celery.”
 Would we love Celery Crumble, or would we find her behaviour slightly distasteful?

 Sadly, young Miss Crumble already has the reputation of a naughty, mischievous child and never fails to surprise those around her with her misdemeanours.
 Unfortunately, she can turn the simplest of tasks into mischief.
 She is warned repeatedly that eventually her poor behaviour will catch up with her and must be stark ramifications.

-This book is perfect for all ages but especially Reception and Key Stage One.
+The Monstrous Tale of Celery Crumble written and illustrated by Ben Joel Price is perfect for all ages but especially Reception and Key Stage One.
+The rhyming text makes it ideal for reading aloud while the story and character are also very funny, at times laugh-out-loud.
 Celery’s story could be used to unpack the meaning of the word sorry (building empathy, compassion and understanding) and why we say sorry to others.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.